 - Insurance restrictions: Some insurance companies don’t allow their network providers to offer varying rates and if therapists do so anyway, they risk being charged with insurance fraud.

-Who Is Eligible for Sliding Scale Therapy?
+Do I Qualify for Sliding Scale Therapy?

 Accordingly, rates are based on factors such as: